 This is the type of boat ride that’s perfect for us high-anxiety mamas.
 There are no bumps, there is no speed, just a leisurely, smooth ride where our kids were still able to spot a turtle and learn from history (I mean, who can ask for more?).

 Also, kids under five are FREE and a child-sized sports bottle of punch (in the gift shop) was 50 cents!
 Who can beat that? #thankyouowners

 Even though much of my family lives nearby, I hadn’t heard of Clary Gardens until a friend visited.
-It turns out the land to make this emerging botanical garden was only purchased in 2001, so the space is fairly new.
+It turns out the land to make this emerging botanical garden was only purchased in 2001.
 Just a minute drive from Roscoe Village, this is the perfect place to pack your family a picnic lunch and enjoy some time in nature.

 These family-friendly places are just a sampling of Coshocton.
 Did I mention there’s also a pretty legitimate wine trail?
 Maybe for a day that grandma has the kids?
 I’ll just leave that info HERE just in case. 😉

 Have you been to Coshocton?
 What’s your go-to picnic meal?
 Maybe you already have a spot picked for your child’s wedding?
 I’d love to hear!

 **This post was not sponsored by any tourism board**